Safe Havens: The "Other Clique"

 These are our main characters.
 The souls who never fit into any of the school's official catalog of Cliques, so they were listed in the box marked "Other."
 Their own mascot is (appropriately) a cat who is the clone of a dog.
 They are always open to new members.

 Samantha Argus - Samantha is the main character, a woman with a hopeful nature and a genius scientific mind.
 However, she is a bit of a control freak and often attempts to help people, even when they don't need it.
 Her technical side enables her to see the world rationally and realistically, which comes in handy when you're surrounded by a mermaid, the spirit of a late grandmother, living dust bunnies and a genetic mishap that turned the family border collie into a school guidance counselor.
-She is now married to Dave Hamper and gave birth to their firstborn on September 2018.
+She is now married to Dave Hamper and gave birth to their firstborn in September 2018.
 Her role on the mission to Mars was commander, or as she puts it, "Rocket Administrator".
-Since the mission's return she has been named, 2021, head of the genetics lab where Rupert and Rosalind work.
+Since the mission's return she has been named head of the genetics lab where Rupert and Rosalind work.

 Dave Hamper - Dave is dyslexic, but found that instead of it being a disability it's simply an alternate yet perfectly viable way of interfacing with the world.
 He uses his unique special talents to achieve stardom on the basketball court.
 He was stationed with "Nuova Pallacanestro Firenze", a team in Florence, Italy, but retired in 2016 due to an ACL injury.
 He is married to Samantha Argus, who he has been soulmates with since almost the beginning.
 His role on the mission to Mars was Pilot.

 Jenny Fuerte - Jenny is vain, shallow and self-centered, possessing a set of personal ethics that could charitably be called "situational".
 She is everything that Samantha is not.
 Contrastingly, the two have been friends since preschool.
 She has been Dave and Bambi's agent since college.
 She is married to Luis Fuerte and has a daughter, Candide.